 The image quality you can expect from this camera is rather good.
 You can get a lot of detail in your shots at lower ISOs and also benefit from good dynamic range if you end up with some over or underexposed areas in your photos.

-.
+The noise performance is also very respectable for such a relatively small sensor and you can get usable images up to ISO 1600.
+At an ISO of 3200 there's a little too much noise for our taste, but at least the amount of detail retained is still ok if you decide to shoot in RAW.
 If you aim to get the most detail out of X30, we suggest you use RAW capture when shooting at ISO of 800 or above because the JPEG algorithms apply too much noise reduction at these ISO values and we believe that so much processing really isn't necessary.
 The same applies to video quality, it's good at normal ISO values while some noticeable noise creeps in at 1600 and 3200.

 The body of the X30 is another of its strengths being made out of magnesium alloy and looking very sharp and retro-like.
 There's also a lot of manual controls available for a compact camera with as much as three dials.
 There's also a very useful articulated 920,000 dot 3-inch TFT-LCD and a large high resolution 2,360,000 dots EVF - Our only complaint here is the omission of a touchscreen which is a pretty normal affair these days on many cameras.
 We understand that some corners had to be cut to keep it competitive price wise, we just wish that this wasn't one of these cuts.

 The AF system in X30 consists of 49 focus points and its performance is average at best.
 You won't have many problems with it in regular use, but it can be quite hesitant to focus correctly while you're shooting extreme macro or portrait photos when you aren't holding the camera in landscape.
 Unfortunately, the situation for video isn't any better and you'll get much better results when using manual focus helped by the focus peaking.